 Fold both rectangles lengthwise along the grainline in the middle so the edges match.

 Now we need to place the folded pieces of fabric one on top of the other.
-But place the fabric not fold to fold.
+But place the fabric not to fold to fold.
 Measure 1.5 cm and put the top one along this line.
 The bottom piece will be the front of the robe and the top will be the back of the robe.
-Don’t forget, if your fabric has a print going in one direction or some kind of nap you have to check if you folded the pieces of fabric in proper direction.
+Don’t forget, if your fabric has a print going in one direction or some kind of nap you have to check if you folded the pieces of fabric in the proper direction.

 So that’s how you have to put the fabric.

-Let’s make a neckline.
+Let’s make a neckline

-From upper left point measure 8 -10 cm to the right for the neckline and make a mark.
-Mark also 4 cm down.
+From the upper left point measure 8 -10 cm to the right for the neckline and make a mark.
+Mark 4 cm down.
 These marks will help us draw the neckline.
 Connect these points with a curved line.
 I am using this French curve ruler but if you don’t have it no problem, just draw the curve free hand.

 This is our neckline.
 Have in mind that the line going to the center front has to be exactly perpendicular to the center front line.